Carmen® ANPR Stream

-For this, they found our Carmen GO ANPR software a promising solution – their testing and evaluation is currently in progress.
+For this, they found our Carmen® ANPR Stream software (formerly Carmen® GO) a promising solution.
+Their testing and evaluation are currently in progress.

 The CCTV camera model they use is our Intellio Initio Dome, our newest surveillance unit that comes with smart onboard detectors.

 The boarding process gets easier not only for vehicles but for those as well who arrive on foot: travellers are now able to perform a self-service identification using purpose-made kiosks.

 These devices have an integrated ID scanner that automatically captures and reads passengers’ identity documents, performing a live verification and cross-check between the ID and the pre-registered data – within only a few seconds.
 Such equipment saves remarkable time in processing passengers, and standing in queues remains just a memory of the past, it is eliminated once and for all.